What is a wellness examination?

-In some cases, you may not even be aware that your veterinarian is conducting certain parts of a routine physical examination, particularly if your veterinarian does not detect any abnormalities.
+In some cases, you may not even be aware that your veterinarian is conducting some parts of a routine physical examination, particularly if your veterinarian does not detect any abnormalities.

 What else might be checked during a wellness examination?

 Your veterinarian will recommend that a fresh sample of your cat’s feces (bowel movement) be collected prior to the wellness examination.
 This sample will be processed and microscopically evaluated for the presence of parasite eggs.
-In kittens, monthly fecal examinations are extremely important since many kittens have intestinal parasites.
-Your veterinarian may also recommend heartworm testing if you live in an area where there is a high incidence of this parasitic disease.
+In kittens, monthly fecal examinations are extremely important, since many kittens have intestinal parasites.
+Your veterinarian may also recommend heartworm testing if you live in an area with a high incidence of this parasitic disease.

 Why are these additional tests recommended?

-Cats cannot tell you how they are feeling, and as a result, disease may be present before you are aware of it.
-To further complicate matters, as part of their survival instincts, most cats will hide signs disease in the early stages.
+Cats cannot tell you how they are feeling and, as a result, disease may be present before you are aware of it.
+To further complicate matters, as part of their survival instincts, most cats will hide signs of disease in the early stages.
 This means that a health condition may become highly advanced before your cat shows any obvious or recognizable problems.
-Some early warning signs may be detected by your veterinarian during the physical examination, or subtle changes that are suggestive of underlying issues may be found, prompting recommendation for further testing as outlined above.
+Some early warning signs may be detected by your veterinarian during the physical examination, or subtle changes that are suggestive of underlying issues may be found, prompting recommendations for further testing as outlined above.

-If a disease or condition can be detected before your cat shows obvious signs of illness, steps can often be taken to manage the problem before irreversible damage occurs, and the prognosis for a successful outcome improves.
+If a disease or condition can be detected before your cat shows obvious signs of illness, steps can often be taken to manage the problem before irreversible damage occurs.; this also means the prognosis for a successful outcome is improved.
 In addition, early detection and treatment is often less costly than waiting until a disease or problem becomes advanced enough to affect your cat’s quality of life.